laurelherting/lmh-headspace/NPM/npm.md

 list all of code that is depended on in app npm list and npm prune

-# check to see list of packages global
+# list of packages installed globally
-npm ls -g - -depth=0
+npm ls -g

 # npm uninstall packages globally npm uninstall -g *package name